Exploring the Cost of Paid Market Research Options

 The Advantages of Hiring Market Research Experts

-With startup failure rates as high as they are, and two of the main reasons businesses fail being tied to a lack of, or inadequate, market research, the value of doing it properly becomes apparent.
+With startup failure rates as high as they are, and two of the main reasons businesses fail is tied to a lack of, or inadequate, market research, the value of doing it properly becomes apparent.
 Yet, unfortunately, many individuals are at a loss for how to get started or what methods to deploy.
 This is why the savviest of entrepreneurs tend to hire experts to perform this critical task.

 One of the first obstacles is knowing how to set up your primary research methods to reach the right audience and gather the right information.
 Primary market research means going right to the source: your potential customers.
 Common primary research methods include interviews, surveys, focus groups, and observations.